Continuing Professional Education (CPE) Summary

 View last 3 years of CPE - Click this link to log into our website to view your last 3 years of CPE for planning purposes.

-NEW CPE AUDIT POLICY
+CPE AUDIT POLICY

-Effective with the 2017 CPE Audit (audit of courses submitted for the 2017 license renewal), those who fail a CPE Audit will be required to make up the hours disallowed in the audit in addition to paying a fine.
+Those who fail a CPE Audit will be required to make up the hours disallowed in the audit in addition to paying a fine.
 For several years, the audits have resulted in fines only, but the Board believes that the profession and the public are better served by having CPAs who fail to meet the CPE standards make up the hours that were either not taken or disallowed.

 Summary of Rule 13 - CPE Requirements